 Careth Reid has hiked mountains from Peru to Nepal, bicycled from northern Scotland to southern England, and ridden a camel in the Sahara.
 She was named Alumna of the Year by her alma mater and has been called "a creative genius" by child-care experts.

-But like many older people, the 69-year-old grandmother has felt at times like an unemployable failure.
+But like many older people, the grandmother felt at times like an unemployable failure.
 After her 31-year marriage dissolved when she was in her 50s, no one would hire her.
 Her master's degree and nine years of experience running a home for emotionally disturbed teenage girls seemed not to matter.
 "I felt old, unwanted, and abandoned by my husband and children," she says.

 Of course, a journey like Reid's doesn't happen overnight.
 She initially saw the job as a comedown.
 After all, she had been to law school and had a master's degree in social science.
 But a rainbow group of poor, rich, and severely disabled kids -- and a team of committed teachers -- taught her the work's value.
 The kids in particular assuaged her feelings of loneliness and abandonment.
 They got down on the floor and played jacks with her.
 They listened and learned.
 They encouraged her to seek challenges in the way that children are challenged every day.